-Over the past two decades, increased recognition of the possible consequences of low vitamin D levels has resulted in increased vitamin D level screening in routine practice among communitydwelling persons,60-62 despite no direct evidence of benefits or harms of this practice.
-Despite increasing standardization of vitamin D assays for measuring serum levels, the precise serum level at which any given individual is deficient may vary, and debate continues on what level should be considered as defining deficiency.
-Even if it is possible to screen and detect deficiency, it is not clear from the current evidence that a benefit of treatment exists for deficiency as defined by serum levels less than 20 ng/ml or less than 30 ng/ml.
+Over the past two decades, increased recognition of the possible consequences of low vitamin D levels has resulted in increased vitamin D level screening in routine practice among communitydwelling persons,61-63 despite no direct evidence of benefits or harms of this practice.
+Despite increasing standardization of vitamin D assays for measuring serum levels, the precise serum level at which any given individual is deficient may vary, and debate continues on what level should be considered as defining deficiency and whether additional markers should be used to augment the assessment for deficiency.
+Even if it is possible to screen and detect asymptomatic deficiency, it is not clear from the current evidence that a benefit of treatment exists for deficiency as defined by serum levels less than 20 ng/ml or less than 30 ng/ml.
 Future RCTs that randomize general populations of community-dwelling adults to either vitamin D screening or no screening would be needed to directly determine the benefits and harms of screening for vitamin D deficiency.
-In the absence of this direct evidence, rigorously designed and adequately powered placebo-controlled trials of treatment specifically in vitamin D-deficient populations would be needed to clarify the impact of vitamin D on some outcomes for which the current evidence is inconclusive (e.g., falls) or insufficient (e.g., infections, physical functioning, other outcomes), to determine optimal doses and regimens for benefits, to clarify potential harms from intermittent high dose regimens, and to further elucidate differential effects among patient subgroups (e.g., sex, race/ethnicity).
-Despite evidence for clinical equipoise of treatment and placebo for many outcomes, it is not clear whether conducting placebo-controlled trials would be feasible given the already widespread practice of treating low vitamin D levels.
+In the absence of this direct evidence, rigorously designed and adequately powered placebo-controlled trials of treatment specifically in vitamin D-deficient populations would be needed to clarify the impact of vitamin D on some outcomes for which the current evidence is insufficient (e.g., infections, physical functioning, other outcomes) or where additional clarity is needed (e.g., falls) to determine optimal doses and regimens for benefits, to clarify potential harms from intermittent high dose regimens, and to further elucidate differential effects among patient subgroups (e.g., sex, race/ethnicity).
+Despite evidence for clinical equipoise of treatment and placebo for many outcomes, it is not clear whether conducting placebo-controlled trials would be feasible given the already widespread practice of treating asymptomatic low vitamin D levels.